 Four Steps of Thought Reframing

 In the 1990s, Jeffrey Schwartz, M.D., a research psychiatrist, combined his interest in Buddhist philosophy with his neuroanatomy research and came up with a Four Step method for successfully altering the behavior of persons with obsessive-compulsive disorder (OCD).
 The Four-Step program has become the established treatment for OCD and has been verified to physically change brains in studies using brain scans.

 The good news is that the thought reframing process can be used as a self-treatment to retrain any brain to get rid of mild to moderate unwanted, unhealthy thought patterns and behaviors.
 When symptoms are severe and debilitating, people might not be able to focus their attention enough and would benefit from the method as part of a structured, professional therapy program.

-I used The Four Steps to change a lifetime of unhealthy thinking patterns and behaviors that culminated in a suicide attempt.
-While I wouldn’t say I had OCD, I definitely had the behavioral tendencies, through-the-roof anxiety, and obsessive thoughts.
+I used The Four Steps to change a lifetime of unhealthy thinking patterns and behaviors that culminated in an attempt to end my life.
+While I wouldn’t say I had OCD, I definitely had behavioral tendencies, including through-the-roof anxiety and obsessive thoughts.
 After reading Schwartz’s book, Brain Lock, I had reminders of the four steps posted all around — on the refrigerator, in my meditation corner, on the bathroom mirror, and even on the dashboard of my car.
 (Read more of my story)

 Every time one of those nasty thoughts that led to depression and the suicide attempt popped into my head, I’d march through the four steps.
 I was determined that I wasn’t going to be a slave to my thoughts anymore and let my mind run and ruin my life.
 Eventually, it worked.